git-plm/gitplm/partnumbers.md

 - CCC: major category (RES, CAP, DIO, etc)
 - NNN: incrementing sequential number for each part
-- VVVV: variation to code variations of a parts typically with the **same datasheet** (resistance, capacitance, regulator voltage, IC package, etc.)
+- VVVV: variation to code variations of a parts typically with the **same datasheet** (resistance, capacitance, regulator voltage, IC package, etc.).
+  VVVV is also used to encode version for manufactured parts or assemblies.

 Each group of CCC parts is placed in its own schematic symbol library with the same name.